International Article Number: GS1 prefix

-The first three digits of the EAN-13 (GS1 Prefix) usually identify the GS1 Member Organization which the manufacturer has joined (not necessarily where the product is actually made).
-Note that EAN-13 codes beginning with 0 are actually 12-digit UPC codes with prepended 0 digit.
+The first three digits of the EAN-13 (GS1 Prefix) usually identify the GS1 Member Organization which the manufacturer has joined, but do not necessarily declare where the product is made.
+Note that EAN-13 codes beginning with 0 are actually 12-digit UPC codes with a prepended 0 digit.
 In recent years, more products sold by retailers outside the United States and Canada have been using EAN-13 codes beginning with 0, since they were generated by GS1-US.

-The 020-029 GS1 Prefixes are worth a special mention.
-GS1 defines this as being available for retailer internal use (or internal use by other types of business).
+GS1 defines the prefixes 020-029 as being available for retailer internal use (or internal use by other types of business).
 Some retailers use this for proprietary (own brand or unbranded) products, although many retailers obtain their own manufacturer's code for their own brands.
 Other retailers use at least part of this prefix for products which are packaged in store, for example, items weighed and served over a counter for a customer.
 In these cases, the barcode may encode a price, quantity or weight along with a product identifier – in a retailer defined way.
 The product identifier may be one assigned by the Produce Electronic Identification Board (PEIB) or may be retailer assigned.
 Retailers who have historically used UPC barcodes tend to use GS1 prefixes starting with "02" for store-packaged products.

 The EAN "country code" 978 (and later 979) has been allocated since the 1980s to reserve a Unique Country Code (UCC) prefix for EAN identifiers of published books, regardless of country of origin, so that the EAN space can catalog books by ISBNs rather than maintaining a redundant parallel numbering system.
 This is informally known as "Bookland".
 The prefix 979 with first digit 0 is used for International Standard Music Number (ISMN) and the prefix 977 indicates International Standard Serial Number (ISSN).